2017-2018 PT Admissions Information

 The Personal Statement

+This is your voice in the application process.
 This statement should not be repeated or rephrased within the Pacific University Supplemental Application essay requirements.

 Official College and University Transcripts